Andreescu embraces spotlight with U.S. Open triumph

 Ending 2018 with a year-end ranking of 178, she had rocketed to 15th when she arrived at the year’s final major, a meteoric rise that stunned even her coach.

-And the young upstart said she is not planning on slowing down any time soon.
+And the upstart said she is not planning on slowing down any time soon.

 “I love this feeling way too much,” Andreescu said in a televised interview after the match, as her loyal Canadian fanbase cheered behind her on the plaza outside Arthur Ashe Stadium.